WiCi-Lab/LPAN/README.md

 ## Updating version 2023.7.17
 ### 1. Dataset updating
+(1) Quasi-static channel estimation
+In this version, we have reinvestigated the hardware imperfections in the system model, and have modified the pre-estimation operations in the dataset construction according to the insightful comments.
+The updating dataset has been provided in the following link for the quasi-static channel estimation.

+modified
-In this version, we have modified the pre-estimation operations in the dataset construction according to the insightful comments, and have increased the time-varying channel estimation scenario for the proposed LPAN-L model.
+we have modified the pre-estimation operations in the dataset construction according to the insightful comments, and have increased the time-varying channel estimation scenario for the proposed LPAN-L model.
 The paired samples have been provided in the following link.

 DOI Link: https://dx.doi.org/10.21227/pz7h-q132